franck-boullier/utils/installation/create_dev_machine.md

-# Overview:
+# Overview

 How to create a DEV machine from scratch.

-# Pre-Requisite:
+# Pre-Requisite

 - You have access to a [GCP project](https://console.cloud.google.com).
 - You are allowed to create Compute instances in the project.
 - You are allowed to access Remote Desktop with Google Chrome.

-# Step-by-step:
+# Step-by-step

 See all the details in this article: [How I’ve slashed the cost of my DEV environments by 90%](https://itnext.io/how-ive-slashed-the-cost-of-my-dev-environments-by-90-9c1082ad1baf?source=your_stories_page---------------------------).

-# Additional Tips And Tricks:
+# Additional Tips And Tricks

 To find the list of available Ubuntu images, you can run